lgorissen/k4d/lab 1/README.md

 A lot of exercises will require uasage of the kubectl command and argument.
 Therefore, it may be very useful to have an alias for kubectl (e.g, 'k') and to use the kubectl autocompletion.
 How to configure this is described [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/#enabling-shell-autocompletion).

-(for windows... it's a bit more difficult: look [here]( https://medium.com/@sandipchitale/command-completion-for-minikube-and-kubectl-on-windows-10-580710bc464c)
+For windows ... it's a bit more difficult: look [here]( https://medium.com/@sandipchitale/command-completion-for-minikube-and-kubectl-on-windows-10-580710bc464c)

-Finally, you will end up with a Kubernetes system that has all the components of a full-fledged production system, elbeit with only one node ...
+Finally, you will end up with a Kubernetes system that has all the components of a full-fledged production system, albeit with only one master/worker node ...

 ![kubernetes architecture](img/lab1-overview.png)